 If, at any time, shareholders wish to begin, or no longer wish to participate in householding, they should notify their broker if shares are held in a brokerage account.
 Shareholders of record may request to begin or discontinue householding in the future by contacting our transfer agent, Broadridge, at 1-866-540-7095, by mail to Broadridge; ATTN: Householding Department; 51 Mercedes Way, Edgewood, NY 11717.
-Upon written or oral request, a separate copy of the Annual Report or Proxy Statement, as applicable, will be sent to a shareholder at a shared address to which a single copy of the documents was delivered.
+Upon written or oral request, a separate copy of the Annual Report, Proxy Statement, or Notice od Internet Availability of Proxy Materials, as applicable, will be sent to a shareholder at a shared address to which a single copy of the documents was delivered.
 Any such request should be addressed to: Investor Relations Dept., L.B.
 Foster Company, 415 Holiday Drive, Suite 100, Pittsburgh, PA 15220, or may be made by calling the Company at (412) 928-3417.

-Pittsburgh, Pennsylvania April 11, 2019
+Pittsburgh, Pennsylvania April 16, 2020